The Monkees Present: History

 The original plan for Present was to release a double album which devoted one side to each member of the group, who by now were recording virtually as solo artists.
 With Tork now gone, and record sales waning, the decision was made to pare the track selection down to a single disc.

 By the time recording had begun in earnest for Present, the Monkees had passed their commercial peak.
 As Screen Gems' interest in the Monkees' activities waned, the members were given more control over the creation of the album.
 Unlike Instant Replay, all but two songs were recorded in 1968 or 1969, and the album was accompanied by a strong advertising push (including a cross promotion with Kool-Aid) and a tour with Sam & The Goodtimers — a seven-piece R&B backing band.
-This was the Monkees' last attempt at commercial viability, reaching only on the Billboard charts.
+This album was the Monkees' last attempt at commercial viability, reaching only on the Billboard charts.
 Shortly after the album's release, Nesmith announced that he was leaving the Monkees to form his own group, the First National Band.